Which wood chippings are the perfect floor surface for a chicken run?

-Can you put wood chips in a Chicken Run?
+Can you put wood chips in a chicken run?

 Wood chippings are the perfect sustainable, environmentally friendly surface for your chicken run, and give your chickens and poultry the perfect floor covering to peck and scratch at, plus they help stop the build up of mud, especially if you use them to create a path around the coop too.
+However, while most wood chippings are ok for the majority of pets, for chickens it is advisable to use a hard wood variety, as they can be susceptible to respiratory diseases which can occur from spores on some wood.

-Are wood chips good for chicken coops?
+Why are wood chips good for chicken coops?

-What should I put on the ground in my Chicken Run?
+What should I put on the ground in my chicken run?

 How do I stop my chicken run from being muddy?

-This is where our wood chippings excel.
+This is where wood chippings excel.
 They are the perfect foil to muddy chicken coops, soaking up any excess water, and being naturally occurring they are very eco-friendly as a floor covering too.
 Just make sure you have a reasonable depth of them (around 50mm should do it), and both you and your poultry will avoid that muddy feet feeling.

 How often should I change the wood chippings in my chicken coop?